Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 Whether you just acquired your first set of china or you recently dug it out of the attic from years of collecting dust (like I just did), displaying your china can be special in so many ways.

 Displaying our wedding china reminds me of these family gifts arriving at our home before our wedding.
 Do you remember getting gifts before your wedding?
 It was such an exciting time.
-And seeing them displayed in our vintage hutch cabinet is making me so happy right now!
+And seeing them displayed in our vintage china hutch is making me so happy right now!

 Not only this, but my mother used to pick us up one or two individual pieces to add to our china collection every year on our anniversary.
 We were fortunate enough to have a Lenox outlet in the next town over in Kittery, Maine.
 And you know what?
 Some of the patterns she picked up for us didn’t match.
 They have a silver trim instead of the traditional gold.
 And I couldn’t love them anymore today knowing this.